Heladit000/heladit000/README.md

 - 🔭I'm motivated to **learn and teach, ability to adapt to new environments**

-- 🌱 I’m currently learning **MongoDB and web frameworks**
+- 🌱 I’m currently learning **OpenAI and Sanity**
 - 🤖 My last public project is [**scraping a form**](https://github.com/Heladit000/scraping-a-form)

-- 💬I have experience in **Web development, IoT, MS Office, image editors, video editors, 3D editors, 3D engines, and others**
+- 💬I’m a Software Developer with a strong ability for self-learning and adaptation to diverse technological environments.
+Specialized in web development, both frontend (HTML, CSS, JavaScript, React) and backend (Node.js, Python, C, C#, SQL, MongoDB).
+Experienced in API development, IoT system integration, and web platform creation.
+Dedicated to problem-solving and delivering innovative and efficient solutions.

 <h3 align="left">Connect with me:</h3>
 <p align="left">